krisanu801/Cais/README.md

 ## Sample Output

-For a simple prompt like "create a better optimizer than rmsprop and adam and compare only on *makemoons" it gave us output [PDF](AI
+For a simple prompt like "create a better optimizer than rmsprop and adam and compare only on *makemoons" it gave us output [PDF](AIgeneratedpaper.pdf)

 ## Project Structure